karilint/mammalbase/documentation/common/instructions.md

 ```

 Note that older versions of docker make use of `docker-compose` instead of
 `docker compose`.
-Functionality is pretty much the same and interchangeable
+Functionality is pretty much the same and they are
-in examples of the documentation.
+interchangeable in examples of the documentation.

 ## Environment variables